How to buy the best larder fridge

 You can buy integrated tall and under-counter larder fridges that sit out of sight behind kitchen cupboard doors.
 Find out more in our dedicated guide to buying the best integrated fridge.

-Best Buy fridges – see which models we think you should buy.
+The best fridges – see which models we think you should buy.

 All fridges need insulation to keep cool.
 This insulation is flammable, so it's essential that it's sufficiently protected in the event of a fire.